Inspired by the March 2019 ' Use these words' challenge: Flute, cold, frighten, rose, stir, fish, wide, addle.

 She highly doubted that James just suddenly woke up one morning with his act together, but his change in attitude was hard to ignore.
 He began greeting her warmly in the corridors whenever they passed, lavishing praise on her in class, buying her drinks during group outings to the Three Broomsticks.
 He even set her up with his best mate, Sirius Black.

 Sirius was easily the best-looking guy in their year and while Willa wasn’t unpretty, she suspected he probably wouldn’t have asked her out had James not urged him to.
 Against her better judgment, she agreed to go on a date with him one weekend during fall term.
-To her surprise, they ended up having a decent time together in Hogsmeade: they knocked back a few pints of mead at the pub and then wandered giddily around Zonkos, before topping off the afternoon with a quick snog behind the Shrieking Shack.
+To her surprise, they ended up having a decent time together in Hogsmeade: they knocked back a few pints of mead at the pub and then wandered giddily around Zonkos, before stumbling behind the Shrieking Shack for a quick snog.

 As they made their way back to the castle arm-in-arm and still slightly tipsy, she may have told him a few things she shouldn’t have.